 The people of Honduras experience high levels of violent crime.
 Much of the population lives in poverty due to poor access to education and high unemployment, but drug trafficking and gang-related violence are key contributing factors too.

 According to the National Violence Observatory in Honduras, 70 per cent of the homicides reported in 2018 were committed with a handgun.
 Unfortunately, illegal firearms are easily available and anyone over the age of 21 is legally permitted to own a gun.

-Weapons are available commercially in Honduras and can be held legally and under license by anyone over the age of 21.
-Thousands of weapons are held under police and military custody in weapons stores across the country.
-Due to ever-increasing numbers, some of these weapons storage facilities are at full capacity, making them vulnerable to theft or loss.
+Added to this, thousands of guns are held under police and military custody in weapons stores across the country.
+Due to ever-increasing numbers, some of these weapons stores are at full capacity, making them difficult to manage and vulnerable to loss.